HakkaTjakka/CAVES/Linux/readme.md

 sudo update-initramfs -u

 reboot

+When you then still have screen tearing try this: https://www.techticity.com/howto/how-to-fix-nvidia-vsync-on-linux-with-proprietary-drivers/

+For me it worked.
+Rendering with ReplayMod with the Fabric system now shows no tearing anymore... (like the vids on YouTube below do)
 ***
 For running a Minecraft server on Forge (1.18.1) you need to install Java version 17: